youngfish42/Awesome-FL/README.md

  ![](https://img.shields.io/github/last-commit/youngfish42/Awesome-Federated-Learning-on-Graph-and-Tabular-Data)

+- *2022/09/16 -  We are online with [Github Pages](https://youngfish42.github.io/Awesome-Federated-Learning-on-Graph-and-Tabular-Data/)*
 - *2022/09/06 -  Add information about FL on Tabular and Graph data*
 - *2022/09/05 -  Add some information about top journals and add TPDS papers*
 - *2022/08/31 - All papers (including 400+ papers from top conferences and top journals and 100+ papers with graph and tabular data) have been comprehensively sorted out, and information such as publication addresses, links to preprints and source codes of these papers have been compiled.
 The source code of 280+ papers has been obtained.
 We hope it can help those who use this project.*  :smiley: